joetache4/homophones/README.md

 ## Definition

-Wiktionary [defines](https://en.wiktionary.org/wiki/homophone#Noun) a homophone as
-1. a word which is pronounced the same as another word but differs in spelling *or* meaning *or* origin.
-1. a letter or group of letters which are pronounced the same as another letter or group of letters.

-This list uses the second definition, meaning two or more words are English homophones if and only if
+The following criteria is used to determine if two or more words belong on this list.
+The words
-1. they are English,
+1. are English,
-1. they sound the same, and
-1. are spelled differently.
+1. are whole words,

-So, although *rose* (the flower) and *rose* (past tense of *rise*) are homophones according to the first definition, they are not according to the definition used in this list.
+1. have the same pronunciation,
+1. have different meanings, *and*
+1. have different spellings.

+Note that the dictionary usually defines "homophone" as a word with the same pronunciation as another but with a different meaning *or* spelling.
+However, this definition is far too inclusive for the purposes of this list, and it would potentially require the inclusion of many words with insignificant alternative meanings.

 ## Notes about this list
 - This list assumes standard US pronunciation and spelling.
 - This list is alphabetized within and between lines.
 Words are separated by a single space.
-Alternative spellings are separted with a slash.
+Alternative spellings are separated with a slash.
   - Example: "*grade grayed/greyed*"
 - Contractions are included.
 - Some words appear in the list multiple times due to different pronunciations (e.g., *bow*, *we're*) or with weak homophones.